Airplane Scatter – Documentation v2.4b

 Transmitter (TX) │ Receiver (RX) │ signal path │ ▼ ▼ TX ─────────────────────────── RX ← 800 km apart (below radio horizon) ↗ scattered signal ↘ TX ─────── Aircraft ─────────── RX ← aircraft at 10 000 m altitude ↗ incidence angle ↘ ≈ 40° optimal Great-circle path TX → RX: ┌──────────────────────────────────────────────────────────┐ │ TX · · · · [AC] ←— cross-track offset ←— path │ │ │ │ [AC optimal] — on the great-circle │ │ │ │ · · · · · · · · · · · · · · · · RX │ └──────────────────────────────────────────────────────────┘ cross-track offset (⊥ distance from path): 0 km → max reflection probability 25 km → ~37% of maximum (e^-1) 50 km → ~14% of maximum

 The plugin computes the great-circle intersection point — the point on the TX–RX path closest to the aircraft's current track — and evaluates the reflection quality based on cross-track distance, reflection angle, aircraft altitude, transmitter ERP, and aircraft fuselage alignment.
-From v2.2 onward, the transmitter's beam direction (if known from the userlist) is also factored in as a hard gate.
+The transmitter's beam direction (if known from the userlist) is also factored in as a hard gate.
+Finally, a two-pass topography check ensures the aircraft isn't physically blocked by mountains.
 The result is a single scatter score from 0–100%.

 4.2 · Score – What does the Percentage Mean?